 Taxpayer dollars should go to the public schools that educate 9 out of 10 Americans, not private schools that can pick and choose their students based on economic status, academic achievement, or even gender.

-No matter what they’re called, vouchers rob public schools of resources.
-Email your members of Congress and tell them to reject Betsy DeVos’ latest voucher scheme, the so-called Education Freedom Scholarships and Opportunity Act (H.R.
-1434/S. 634).
+Email your members of Congress and tell them to reject Betsy DeVos’ latest voucher scheme, the so-called Education Freedom Scholarships and Opportunity Act (S. 634/H.R.
+1434).